 - Guidance Services.
-Pertains to helping pupils assess and understand their abilities, aptitudes, interests, environmental factors, and educational needs; develop their understanding of educational and career opportunities; and make optimum use of educational and career opportunities through the formulation of realistic goals.
-It includes counseling pupils and parents, evaluating the abilities of pupils, helping pupils make their own educational and career plans and choices, assisting pupils in personal and social adjustments, and working with other staff members in planning and conducting guidance services. - 6130 Health Services.
+Pertains to helping students assess and understand their abilities, aptitudes, interests, environmental factors, and educational needs; develop their understanding of educational and career opportunities; and optimize educational and career opportunities through the formulation of realistic goals.
+It includes counseling students and parents, evaluating the abilities of students, helping students make their own educational and career plans and choices, assisting students in making personal and social adjustments, and working with other staff members to plan and conduct guidance services. - 6130 Health Services.
 Pertains to physical and mental health services that are not direct instruction.
-This function includes activities such as providing pupils with appropriate medical, school clinic, dental, psychiatric, and nurse services. - Psychological Services.
-This area includes the professional services of a psychologist for pupil test analysis and mental diagnosis.
-This function pertains to supplementing the school system reservoir of information identifying the individuality of each pupil, his capacities, achievements, interests, potentialities, and needs; studying individual pupils who are experiencing acute problems of educational development in order to furnish diagnostic information; and suggesting programs concerning the psychological aspects of these problems. - 6150 Parental Involvement.
-This function primarily relates to federal projects that require parent participation as a requirement of the grant. - 6190 Other Pupil Personnel Services.
-Pupil personnel services not classified elsewhere in 6100 subfunctions.
+This function includes activities such as providing students with appropriate medical, school clinic, dental, psychiatric, and nurse services. - Psychological Services.
+This area includes the professional services of a psychologist for student test analysis and mental diagnosis.
+This function pertains to supplementing the school system's reservoir of information identifying the individuality, capacities, achievements, interests, and needs of each student; studying individual students who are experiencing acute problems of educational development in order to furnish diagnostic information; and suggesting programs concerning the psychological aspects of these problems. - 6150 Parental Involvement.
+This function primarily relates to federal projects that require parent participation as a requirement of the grant. - 6190 Other Student Personnel Services.
+Student personnel services not classified elsewhere in 6100 subfunctions.
 This would include positions such as diagnostic and child find specialists.
-In making the program cost report, these specialists should be identified with appropriate FEFP programs through use of school/program tables. - Instructional Media Services.
-Activities concerned with directing, managing, and supervising educational media services (e.g., supervisory personnel) as well as such activities as selecting, acquiring, preparing, cataloging, and circulating books and other printed materials; planning for the use of the library by students, teachers, and other members of the instructional staff; and guiding individuals in their use of library books, reference guides and materials, catalog materials, special collections, and other materials, whether maintained separately or as a part of an instructional materials center.
+In preparing the program cost report, these specialists should be identified with appropriate FEFP programs through the use of school/program tables. - Instructional Media Services.
+Activities concerned with directing, managing, and supervising educational media services, as well as such activities as selecting, acquiring, preparing, cataloging, and circulating books and other printed materials; planning for the use of the library by students, teachers, and other members of the instructional staff; and guiding individuals in their use of library books, reference guides and materials, catalog materials, special collections, and other materials, whether maintained separately or as a part of an instructional materials center.
 These activities include developing and acquiring library materials and operating library facilities.
-Textbooks are not charged to this function but rather to the instruction function.
-This includes printed and non-printed sensory materials, school media centers (school libraries), and central media center operations.
-Routine repair and maintenance of audio-visual equipment should be coded to this function. - 6300 Instruction and Curriculum Development Services.
-Activities designed to aid teachers in developing the curriculum, preparing and utilizing special curriculum materials, and understanding and appreciating the various techniques that stimulate and motivate pupils.
+Textbooks are not charged to this function, but rather to the instruction function.
+This includes printed and nonprinted sensory materials, school media centers (school libraries), and central media center operations.
+Routine repair and maintenance of audiovisual equipment should be coded to this function. - 6300 Instruction and Curriculum Development Services.
+Activities designed to aid teachers in developing the curriculum, preparing and using special curriculum materials, and understanding and appreciating the various techniques that stimulate and motivate students.
 Included in this function are the following instructional support specialists: primary, technology, learning resource, and behavioral.
 In preparing the program cost report, these specialists should be identified with appropriate FEFP programs through use of school/program tables.